Rough Riders: Theatrical productions

 Colonel Theodore Roosevelt and the Rough Riders were popularly portrayed in Wild West shows such as Buffalo Bill's Wild West and Congress of Rough Riders of the World and in minstrel shows such as William H. West's Big Minstrel Jubilee.
 Roosevelt himself had a hand in popularizing the legends of the Rough Riders, recruiting Mason Mitchell, a fellow Rough Rider with theatrical talent, to perform for the Republican State Committee of New York.
 More than anyone else, William Frederick Cody, better known as Buffalo Bill, can be credited with helping to create and preserve the dramatic myth of the Rough Riders and the American Old West.
 His extravaganzas glamorized it into an appealing show for eastern American audiences and helped permanently preserve the legends.
 The 'cult' of the cowboy was born, for Roosevelt, the vigorous, unbridled life of the Western cowboy was the perfect antidote to the softness of comfortable city living.

 Tabletop Games

 The miniatures game Warhammer 40,000 has a regiment of the Imperial Guard, the Imperium of Man's main military, bearing the name of Attilan Rough Riders, that specializes in cavalry.

 Television

 In 1997, the miniseries Rough Riders aired on TNT over two consecutive nights.
-The series was directed by John Milius and centered primarily around the Battle of San Juan Hill.
+The series was directed by John Milius and centered primarily on the Battle of San Juan Hill.

 In the comedy-drama television series M*A*S*H, Colonel Sherman Potter claims to have ridden with Theodore Roosevelt at the age of 15.

 In the Western television series The Virginian, Trampas and Steve and the Virginian (ultimately) join the Rough Riders and fight in Cuba.